Butterfly Bush Care: When Do Butterfly Bushes Bloom?

 “I have difficulty overwintering butterfly bush (Buddleia) and end up replanting most of them each year,” says Deanna Frautschi of Bloomington, Illinois.
 “Any tips for better success?”

-Patience is the key.
+For butterfly bush care, patience is the key.
 Allow your plants to stand over winter to increase their winter hardiness (you’ll enjoy the winter interest, too).
 If you choose to add some winter mulch, wait until the soil freezes before covering the base of the plant with evergreen boughs or straw.
 Consider enclosing the mulched plant with a cylinder of hardware cloth to keep the rabbits and voles out.
 In late winter or early spring, cut the plants back to 4 to 6 inches above the ground.
 Then wait.

 When Do Butterfly Bushes Bloom?